Polylux

 in that manner.

-Sometimes, it produces a bit too much syntactical noise again with
+Sometimes, it produces a bit too much syntactical noise with all the brackets

 Instead of